victordandolini/victordandolini/README.md

   <li>Educação e respeito (Isso nem precisa comentar)</li>
  </ul>

-Fique à vontade para me chamar e conhecer nos meus repositórios alguns projetos utilizados como estudo, estou sempre à disposição e querendo fazer amigos, principalmente da área Tech!
+<p>Fique à vontade para me chamar e conhecer nos meus repositórios alguns projetos utilizados como estudo, estou sempre à disposição e querendo fazer amigos, principalmente da área Tech!</p>

 ##

-Hello, my name is Victor Dandolini, I have a degree in Theology and Law, with a postgraduate degree in Public Security Management, Software Analysis and Development (Cursing) and Multiplatform Mobile Application Projects (Cursing).
+<p>Hello, my name is Victor Dandolini, I have a degree in Theology and Law, with a postgraduate degree in Public Security Management, Software Analysis and Development (Cursing) and Multiplatform Mobile Application Projects (Cursing).</p>

-I like to practice sports and have a balanced and healthy diet, of course I enjoy a good drink or a different food sometimes, I always try to be with my friends and family (including my 3 kittens), I watch series, play games of the moment and I like geek things on the internet.
-Happiness is not in things or people but in ourselves so let's live and dream what matters is our joy!
+<p>I like to practice sports and have a balanced and healthy diet, of course I enjoy a good drink or a different food sometimes, I always try to be with my friends and family (including my 3 kittens), I watch series, play games of the moment and I like geek things on the internet.
+Happiness is not in things or people but in ourselves so let's live and dream what matters is our joy!</p>

-In 2021 I started to study programming something I should have done a long time ago, but everything happens when it has to be.
-I've been a Criminal Police officer for 8 years, but as I have a very flexible work schedule I can dedicate myself to doing what I like and from then on, I'm looking for my first opportunity to acquire experience and work as a Full Stack developer using ReactJS and Node.js , but I'm also open to migrating to other tech's.
+<p>In 2021 I started to study programming something I should have done a long time ago, but everything happens when it has to be.
+I've been a Criminal Police officer for 8 years, but as I have a very flexible work schedule I can dedicate myself to doing what I like and from then on, I'm looking for my first opportunity to acquire experience and work as a Full Stack developer using ReactJS and Node.js , but I'm also open to migrating to other tech's.</p>

-Since I was a child I was a geek fascinated by computers and technology, I always liked games and challenges and competitions.
-I believe that science and technology have the power to transform the world and significantly bring quality of life and comfort to people.
+<p>Since I was a child I was a geek fascinated by computers and technology, I always liked games and challenges and competitions.
+I believe that science and technology have the power to transform the world and significantly bring quality of life and comfort to people.</p>

-I've been doing bootcamps from <a href="https://www.dio.me/"> DIO - Digital Innovation One</a> with different technologies, but mainly those related to JavaScript and its frameworks and libraries.
-Of course, I can't forget about the excellent YouTube channels either.
+<p>I've been doing bootcamps from <a href="https://www.dio.me/"> DIO - Digital Innovation One</a> with different technologies, but mainly those related to JavaScript and its frameworks and libraries.
+Of course, I can't forget about the excellent YouTube channels either.</p>

-I'm sure I'm ready to join a group and do what I've always done best, adapt, learn and evolve.
+<p>I'm sure I'm ready to join a group and do what I've always done best, adapt, learn and evolve.</p>

 My main Soft Skills are:
 <ul>